 There are a lot of fees involved in the process of closing a home sale.
 The seller is responsible for some fees, but most of them are typically paid by the buyer.
 Closing costs include property taxes, which can be a significant sum of money.
 Since real estate purchases boil down to the contract, who pays the property taxes when a house is sold depends on the terms outlined in the agreement.

 As mentioned previously, depending on the closing date and prorating, it can be challenging to determine the exact amount of property taxes due.
 Thankfully, your lender or title company will provide you with a “cash due at closing” document that considers all these numbers.
-Your lender will typically include a closing cost estimate with their bid on funding your loan.
+Thankfully, your lender or title company will provide you with a “cash due at closing” document that considers all these numbers.
+Your lender typically includes a closing cost estimate with their bid to fund your loan.

 American Finance & Investment Co., Inc. (AFIC) is an OCCC-registered property tax lender.
 We offer our clients an affordable, hassle-free way to manage their Texas property taxes.
 We can ensure that your account with the local government tax office is paid in full and will work out a manageable repayment plan for you.
 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits: